-The CAE will ensure that Internal Audit resources are appropriate, sufficient and effectively deployed to achieve the approved plan.
-Appropriate refers to the mix of qualifications, knowledge, skills and other competencies needed to perform the plan such as compliance with the Code of Ethics set out in the PSIAS which is appropriate for the profession of Internal Audit founded as it is on the trust placed in its objective assurance about risk management, internal control and governance.
+The CAE ensures that Internal Audit resources are appropriate, sufficient and effectively deployed to achieve the approved plan.
+Appropriate refers to the mix of qualifications, knowledge, skills and other competencies needed to perform the plan such as compliance with the Code of Ethics set out in the PSIAS and with the Nolan principles established in the Seven Principles of Public Life.
+This is of particular importance and relevance for the profession of Internal Audit, founded as it is on the trust placed in its objective assurance about risk management, internal control and governance.
+The CAE holds a professional qualification (Bsc Hons, CIPFA) and is suitably experienced.
 Sufficient refers to the quantity of resources needed to accomplish the plan.
 Resources are effectively deployed when they are used in a way that optimises the achievement of the approved plan.